Graduate Course Catalog

 MGMT 7160 Strategic Leadership and Social Capital (3) - Prerequisite: MGMT 6030.
 Being a successful manager and leader in today’s economy requires not only technical competence, but also social competence.
 In academic terms, this means understanding the informal organization of a workplace.
 In more familiar terms, this is one’s social network at work.
 Not having a firm understanding of the informal organization around you can become detrimental to career success.
 This course aims to close that gap.
 Through careful discussion and observation of different networking structures in action, this course provides a stronger awareness of how you should position yourself and others around you to achieve different strategic outcomes.
 As a result, you will be in a better position to tackle a variety of strategic leadership challenges from implementing an organizational change to fine-tuning an already tight operation.

-MGMT 7180 Innovation and Technology Commercialization (3) – Prerequisite: MGMT 6030.
+MGMT 7180 Innovation and Technology Commercialization (3) – Prerequisite: MGMT 4010 or equivalent.
 This course is designed to teach students to develop models of innovation and apply innovation theory and practices from across a range of commercial size-scales—from small startup companies to intrapreneurial units within large, established companies.
 The twin poles of theory and practice are balanced through classroom lectures and experiential training.
 Weekly lectures furnish students with effective and portable theoretical frameworks for identifying, selecting, and executing opportunities for technological innovations in healthcare, energy, water, and the environment.
 In the experiential training component, students will apply their classroom learning to develop targeted, formal innovation and entrepreneurship business models.
 Completion of this course will supply students with intellectual groundwork and practical experience in advancing inventive technological ideas toward commercialization and ultimately public benefit.
 This course builds on the frameworks and case method teaching utilized in MGMT 7210 Management of Technology and Innovation, which is a recommended prerequisite.

-MGMT 7210 Management of Technology and Innovation (3) - Prerequisite: MGMT 6030 or MGMT 4010 or equivalent.
+MGMT 7210 Management of Technology and Innovation (3) - Prerequisite: MGMT 4010 or equivalent.
 Maintaining or creating a competitive advantage requires innovation in process and product technologies.
 In many industries, top companies in one decade are struggling or absent in the next due to an inability to deal effectively with innovation development.
 In many cases, top companies fade from prominence due to an inability to anticipate or adjust to the introduction of disruptive technologies by other firms.
 In this course, frameworks and tools for managing technology advancement are introduced.

-MGMT 7320 Executive Leadership (3) - Prerequisite: MGMT 6030 MGMT 3010 or equivalent.
+MGMT 7320 Executive Leadership (3) - Prerequisite: MGMT 3010 or equivalent.
 This course provides an opportunity to explore leadership from the point of view of a senior business executive.
 The starting point will be a set of leadership challenges that are currently faced by business executives.
 Examples include responding to a business crisis, leading an integration following a merger or acquisition, making a highly consequential strategic decision, implementing a workforce reduction, finding value from diversity and inclusiveness, creating a change in operating culture, accessing a new foreign market, and negotiating the sale of a company.
 Students will work in teams to develop a response to their assigned challenge.
 Students will present their response to the class and receive feedback from the professor, their peers, and executive leaders who have actually faced that specific situation.
 In addition, throughout the course, perspectives on leadership from research and academic frameworks are analyzed.
 This approach puts students “in the trenches” and develops a practical understanding of the functions of executive leaders.